brian-ogilvie/mars-rescue/README.md

 - Object's Y is less than the ship's Y + it's height

 If all four of these conditions were true, there was a collision!
 Then I evaluate whether the colliding object was space debris or a fuel source and respond accordingly.
 Once this logic was running reliably, I was able to focus on animation and design.
-Getting the animation to run smoothly was a delecate dance between the distance between JS intervals and the length of CSS transitions.
+Getting the animation to run smoothly was a delecate dance between the timimg of JS intervals and the length of CSS transitions.

 ### Mobile Responsiveness
 Given the small screen and lack of physical keyboard on mobile devices, responsiveness requires a signifigant redesign.
 In order to maximize the play space, the game console is moved to the side, rather than on top.
 Also, a virtual set of arrows appears in the console to give the user the ability to control the ship.